courk/openflexure-microscope/docs/6_motor_controllers.md

 > **Warning:** Do not attempt to power the motors from the Raspberry Pi's pins.
 They can draw far more than the maximum current the Pi will safely supply.
 Always use a separate power supply for the motors.

 When you boot up the Raspberry Pi, the microscope software should recognise a supported Sangaboard is connected, and enable motorised control of the microscope stage.
+It should be detected as a Sangaboard v0.2; as far as the microcontroller is concerned, this option and the next one are identical.

 [Sangaboard arduino sketch]: https://gitlab.com/bath_open_instrumentation_group/sangaboard/tree/master/arduino_code